CagriCatik/Vehicle-Network-Standards/webpage/docs/Agile-SCRUM/09_SAFe/01_Overview.md

-# Overview of Scaled Agile Framework (SAFe)
+# Overview of Scaled Agile Framework

-The Scaled Agile Framework (SAFe) is a methodology designed to scale agile practices across large enterprises.
+The Scaled Agile Framework  is a methodology designed to scale agile practices across large enterprises.
 It integrates principles from Agile, Lean, and DevOps to enhance productivity, quality, and time-to-market.
 SAFe provides a structured approach to align development with business goals, delivering value efficiently and predictably.
 This tutorial provides a comprehensive overview of SAFe, detailing its structure, roles, and processes.

 ## Key Levels of SAFe